 The Voices of Humanity San Francisco team aims to persuade the SF Board of Supervisors to pass a resolution establishing a UN Goals Advisory Committee that will develop detailed proposals how the goals of the UN may best be supported / implemented by the City.
 The resolution will cover each of the UN Sustainable Development Goals (SDGs), human rights, CEDAW, nuclear disarmament and world peace, with a blanket clause covering all the other goals of the UN.

-The plan for San Francisco is to build a civic / business / government coalition for a “collective impact” project to get the resolution passed.
+The plan for San Francisco is to build a civic / academic / business / government coalition for a “collective impact” project to get the resolution passed.
 The VoH Together and Apart feature will provide the needed “continuous communication” tool and the team will build the coalition from the ground up, all the while looking for a “backbone organization” to partner with and grant money for outreach staff.

 The SDGs are coming down to the city level in any case, so our efforts are very likely to succeed.
 That success will generate much good will and momentum for a second stage to the project as our coalition transforms itself into the new San Francisco UN Goals Advisory Committee.
 Then the real work will begin.